 - International tours in Europe, the U.S., South America, Africa, India, and Japan

-- Leader of six recordings: Lifelines, Chrysalis, Ascensio, Presence, Orbis, and Pentimento, featuring artists such as Ben Monder, Chris Cheek, Allan Chase, Phil Grenadier, Marcello Pellitteri, Ted Poor, Matt Wilson, Bob Moses, Donny McCaslin, and Mick Goodrick
+- Leader on ten recordings (Triloka, For the Unknown, Hot Box, Plunge, Lifelines, Chrysalis, Ascensio, Presence, Orbis, and Pentimento) featuring artists such as Ben Monder, Chris Cheek, Allan Chase, Phil Grenadier, Marcello Pellitteri, Ted Poor, Matt Wilson, Bob Moses, Donny McCaslin, and Mick Goodrick

-- Sideman on more than 30 recordings featuring Jerry Bergonzi, George Garzone, John LaPorta, and Bill Pierce
+- Sideman on more than 30 recordings featuring George Garzone, Kenny Werner, Jerry Bergonzi, Dave Weckl, Bob Moses, and Bill Pierce

-- Conductor, Wayne Shorter Quartet and Berklee Brass and Woodwinds Ensemble
+- Conductor of the Wayne Shorter Quartet and the Berklee Brass and Woodwinds Ensemble